HarvardMapCollection/tutorials-share/content/resources/finding-data/in-class-activity/group-5/index.md

 > 16. Under `Choose a column to title your markers`, select `name`.
 Choose `Finish`.

-> 17. If you have extra time, spend some time exploring the rest of the Google My Maps interface.

 ## Follow-up resources (next steps)
 - [Add a Spreadsheet .XLSX or .CSV to a QGIS project](https://mapping.share.library.harvard.edu/tutorials/qgis/add-spreadsheet/)
 - Follow an ArcGIS Pro [geocoding tutorial](https://storymaps.arcgis.com/stories/4c42eb942db4454f80dcaffb41c81c11) by clicking  `Your ArcGIS Organization's URL`, typing in `harvard-cga`, and authenticating with your Harvard Key
 - Here's a [blog post](https://musingsaboutlibrarianship.blogspot.com/2017/03/openrefine-reconciliation-services.html) about how to extend records you have in a spreadsheet by "reconciling" them with matches in Wikidata, using a tool called OpenRefine.
-One of the data points you can pull into your spreadsheet are coordinates.
+One of the data points you can pull into your spreadsheet are coordinates

 ## Discussion questions
 1. Why might someone need to create location data of their own?